adiq/docker-benchmark/README.md

 ## Method of testing

-Tests was runned on:
+Tests was executed on:

 MacBook Pro (Retina, 13-inch, Early 2015):
 * CPU: `2,7 GHz Intel Core i5`
 * RAM: `16 GB 1867 MHz DDR3`
 * OS: `macOS High Sierra 10.13.1`ver

-Tests was meansured by `time` command and the average score was calculated using perl `Dumbbench`
+Tests was measured by `time` command and the average score was calculated using perl `Dumbbench`

-Docker Machine and Docker For Mac was always runned at 2 CPUs and 8GB of memory using same 100MB file.
+Docker Machine and Docker For Mac was always executed with 2 CPUs and 8GB of memory; using same 100MB file.

 # Used commands